Top 10 China Travel Destinations

 1. Beijing - Capital city of China

 Beijing is a mixture of an ancient city a modern city.
-Travelers can explore an imperial life in the Forbidden City Where the emperors and their empresses live during the Ming and Qing Dynasties.
-The Summer Palace is the imperial garden based on the traditional Chinese garden in Suzhou and Hangzhou deeply loved by the Empress Dowager Ci Xi.
+Travelers can explore imperial life in the Forbidden City Where the emperors and their empresses live during the Ming and Qing Dynasties.
+The Summer Palace is the imperial garden based on the traditional Chinese garden in Suzhou and Hangzhou deeply loved by Empress Dowager Ci Xi.

 Hutongs stand for old Beijing's local life which should not miss in Beijing.
 In addition, travelers can enjoy a comfortable modern journey in Beijing.
 The Birds Nest and Water Cube at night are beautiful modern night scenery.

 As one important port for visiting China except for Beijing, Shanghai has been the first destination for thousands of foreign travelers every year.
 Different from Xi'an, Shanghai is a symbol of modern China.
 Travelers can see numerous skyscrapers and experience a modern journey in Shanghai.
 The Oriental Pearl TV Tower and Jinmao Tower are the most famous modern buildings.

 The night of the Bund is one highlight of the city and travelers can take a cruise along the Huangpu River to enjoy Shanghai's night scenery.
 If travelers want to see water towns, Zhujiajiao Water Town is easy to reach in Shanghai.
 And the Yu Garden downtown is a typical Jiangnan garden in Shanghai.

 3. Xian - a city of history